 Think of product reviews like your site’s product.

 This is the value you’re sharing with the community.
-Thinking of it as a product motivates your willingness to promote it versus moving onto the next piece of content.
+Thinking of it as a product motivates your willingness to promote it versus moving on to the next piece of content.
 You’re tireless in your promotional efforts because this is a flagship piece making you money.

-You could add these by reviewing products and services you currently use.
+You could add these by reviewing the products and services you currently use.
 Or, create reviews buying it so you’re offering intimate details.
 It’s possible to review products you don’t own through extensive research and using trial offers, too.